Curriculum Overviews for Years 1 to 6

 The national curriculum sets out the programmes of study and attainment targets for all subjects - https://www.gov.uk/government/collections/national-curriculum

-In Foundation, once children have learnt the first set of sounds, they begin to read simple consonant/vowel/consonant (CVC) words.
-Children are taught to ‘Fred Talk’, segmenting and blending the sounds back together again, to learn to read.
-Tricky words are also introduced in line with the phases from Letters and Sounds.
-These are words that cannot be phonetically decoded, so have to be learnt by sight.
-Once children have learnt all of the Phase 2 sounds they are then introduced to guided reading books.
-At Queen’s Inclosure, we use the ‘Big Cat’ and ‘Phonics Bug’ reading books.
+In Foundation, once children have learnt the first set of graphemes, they begin to read simple consonant/vowel/consonant (CVC) words.
+Children are taught to use their robot arms and blending hands, segmenting and blending the sounds back together again, to learn to read.
+Harder to read words are also introduced in line with the phases from Essential letters and sounds.
+These are words that cannot be phonetically decoded, so have to be learnt by sight, or contain exceptions for a grapheme already taught.
+Alongside reading simple words, children are also introduced to decodable reading books which will be read both in class and at home.
+At Queen’s Inclosure, we use a variety of decodable books to support our phonics scheme.
+These include oxford university press and bug club.

-Continuing into Years 1 and 2 the children learn alternative pronunciations for the sounds they already know and then the spelling rules.
-They continue with the guided reading books and are encouraged to read more words on sight to encourage fluency.
+Continuing into Year 1 the children learn alternative pronunciations for the graphemes they already know and then the spelling rules.
+They continue with decodable guided reading books and are encouraged to read more words on sight.
+Children are encouraged to read the same book more than once to develop expression and fluency.

 At Queen’s Inclosure Primary School, we ensure that our English curriculum is relevant and engaging for our learners and is driven by their interests and experiences.
 We know that children learn best when they can relate to and are engaged by what they learn.
 Our teachers plan learning journeys, which provide the children with a real and relevant context for their learning.